designsystemsinternational/mechanic/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F680 Feature request"
 about: Suggest an idea for Mechanic.
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to something something in Mechanic?
 Please describe.**
 A description of what is missing.
 Ex.
 I wish it could also support [...]
 Ex.
-Mechanic should also have a [new type] param [...]
+Mechanic should also have a [new type] input [...]

 **Is your feature request related to a problem?
 Please describe.**
 A description of what the suggestion would solve.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A description of what you want to happen.
 How it would look like if applicable.